Rajdeep-991/Interactive_ChatBot_AI/README.md

 Notes
 -----
-- API Key Security:
-    - Ensure your Google API Key is kept secure and not exposed in public repositories.
-    - Consider using environment variables or encrypted storage for better security.
+- API Key Security: Ensure your Google API Key is kept secure and not exposed in public repositories by considering the use of environment variables or encrypted storage for better security.

-- Speech Recognition Limitations:
-    - The accuracy of speech recognition may vary depending on the quality of the microphone, background noise, and clarity of speech.
+- Speech Recognition Limitations: The accuracy of speech recognition may vary depending on the quality of the microphone, background noise, and clarity of speech.

-- Rate Limits:
-    - Be aware of any rate limits associated with the Google APIs you are using to avoid service interruptions.
+- Rate Limits: Be aware of any rate limits associated with the Google APIs you are using to avoid service interruptions.

-- Customizations:
-    - You can customize the chatbot's behavior by adjusting the parameters in the palm.generate_text method, such as max_output_tokens.
+- Customizations: You can customize the chatbot's behavior by adjusting the parameters in the palm.generate_text method, such as max_output_tokens.

-- Dependencies:
-    - Ensure all dependencies are properly installed and compatible with your system to avoid runtime errors.
+- Dependencies: Ensure all dependencies are properly installed and compatible with your system to avoid runtime errors.